Free Summer Meals for Kids

 Who can get Summer Meals?

-Kids and teens ages 18 and under, as well as disabled persons over 18 who participate in school programs.
+Kids and teens ages 18 and under, as well as disabled persons over 18 who participate in school programs for people who are mentally or physically disabled.
 There are no income, ID, or registration requirements for children at open sites in qualifying areas.

 How do I find my nearest Summer Meals site?